My Stereo System

 ![]() |

 Cat Stevens, Tea for the Tillerman (Island, EU).
-Have you ever bought a LP you should have bought years ago but never got around to it?
+Have you ever bought an album you should have bought years ago but never got around to it?
 Tea for the Tillerman is one such for me.
 Back in the eighties it was available from MFSL, today called MoFi, and I never thought of investigating it.
-My fondness for Cat Stevens actually came from artists who did covers of his music, such as Mathys Roets.
+My fondness for Cat Stevens actually came from artists who did covers of his music mach later, such as Mathys Roets.
 My copy was bought brand new, a birthday present from my son.
 It is an Island EU reissue, 180 gram, and sounds fantastic.
+What's next for this album?
+Nothing.
+My pressing is great and I doubt if another remaster is going to add anything of value. |

 ![]() |